In Ohio, a struggle for the soul of the Democratic Party is playing out

 Angered by last year’s defeats up and down the ballot in Ohio, a group of political consultants circulated a memo to every member of the state party’s executive committee in December.

 The memo, which has not been previously reported, lambastes the party leadership for the “electoral carnage” of 2016.
+(Read the memo here tmsnrt.rs/2h2sTgT)

 Clinton lost Ohio, a key battleground, by over eight points.
 Only one Democratic presidential candidate in the past 40 years – Walter Mondale in 1984 – won fewer counties in Ohio than Clinton.